DeloitteAU/DDBreakpoints/README.md

 While we always followed the mobile first mentality, sometimes we would find that we'll need to add an "and-below" breakpoint for edge cases, so our breakpoints mixin was getting overly large and repetitively complex.

-Hence, DDBreakpoints was born in late 2013 and is now used on every responsive project by Deloitte Digital in Australia.
+Hence, DDBreakpoints was born in late 2013 and is now used on every responsive project by Deloitte Digital in Australia, and now, available for your projects too.

 #Getting Started